abhishek0539/Customer-Segmentation-Analysis/README.md

 ## Functional Workflow

 ### 1. Dataset Upload
-Users upload a CSV file containing transactional data with typical columns such as:
+Users upload a CSV file containing data with typical columns such as:
 - Customer ID
 - Invoice Date
 - Net Amount or Transaction Value
 - Gender, Age, and other optional demographic information

-> Note: A few sample transactional datasets are included in the project to help new users quickly test and explore the tool without needing to prepare custom data.
+> Note: A few sample datasets are included in the project to help new users quickly test and explore the tool without needing to prepare custom data.

 ### 2. Automated Report Generation
 Once uploaded, the system generates a multi-page `report.pdf` via `analyse.py`, which includes: